 When trying to reconcile, should we take off our wedding ring to match our spouse?
 Or should we leave it on to show our continued commitment?
 The wrong action can create more conflict and further damage our efforts to reconcile.

 The answer is going to depend on the current degree of connection in your relationship, and what you are trying to achieve.
 Reconciling is not a single step process.
 Just like a relationship when you are single, you have to go through several phases of relationship building.
 Only the last phase is seeking commitment and expressing our own.

 Consider the message you are trying to convey by wearing your wedding ring

 If you are telling your spouse you want to reconcile and work things through, but you take your ring off, then you are sending a mixed message.
-It would be the same if you said you want to reconcile, but then dated other people.
-Pick a path and then be consistent.
-If you are going to marriage counseling or have told your spouse you want to reconcile, then wear your ring.
+Of course, if you are trying to do this too soon, before your spouse wants commitment, it will just get you more rejection.

-If you feel hurt and rejected, but your spouse is not wanting to leave you, keep wearing your wedding ring
+If your spouse is not wanting to leave you, keep wearing your wedding ring

 Your spouse not wearing a ring has little impact on possible affairs

 Many people tell me that since their spouse is no longer wearing his or her ring, that sends a signal to others that he or she is available and increases the chances of an affair.
 In my experience, it makes very little difference.